- What are imaging tests?

 - Mammograms alone cannot find all breast cancers.
-For this reason, mammograms should be used along with a clinical breast exam by a health care professional.
 Knowing how your breasts normally look and feel, and reporting any changes to a doctor, is also very important.

 - A negative mammogram (no sign of calcifications or masses) does not always mean that cancer is not present or that cancer will not develop later.

 - The need for a biopsy does not mean that you have cancer.
 In fact, fewer than 1 out of 10 women who are called back for more tests turn out to have cancer.

 For more details on mammograms and other tests related to breast cancer, see Mammograms and Other Breast Imaging Tests.

 Last Medical Review: 03/16/2015